lfost42/Data-Generator/README.md

 Click OK

+4. Create a python environment, activate environment, and install requirements.

+`pip intstall -r requirements.txt`

-4. Set up testing scripts:
+5. Set up testing scripts:

 In the devops-data-generato folder, modify config.py in your IDE or other text editor to verify which methods and variables are required to accomplish the tests needed.

-5. Run testing scripts:
+6. Run testing scripts:

 Run main.py